-CTCA in Tulsa is a proud supporter of Susan G. Komen for the Cure, American Cancer Society, Leukemia and Lymphoma Society, American Lung Association, Junior Achievement, Tulsa Project Women, Assistance in Health Care, Tulsa Area United Way, the Gateway for Cancer Research, Cancer Sucks, Champions of Health, American Heart Association, and the Tulsa, Oklahoma City, and State Chambers of Commerce, among others.
+Southwestern is a proud supporter of Susan G. Komen, American Cancer Society, Leukemia and Lymphoma Society, American Lung Association, Pancreatic Cancer Action Network, Colon Cancer Coalition, Junior Achievement, Oklahoma Project Woman, Assistance in Health Care, Tulsa Area United Way, the Gateway for Cancer Research, Cancer Sucks, American Heart Association, and the Tulsa, Oklahoma City and state Chambers of Commerce, among others.

 CTCA also supports our patients and the Arbor Day Foundation by planting a tree in national forests in honor of each of our five-year survivors at our annual Celebrate Life event.
 Our ultimate goal is to plant a forest.

-Outside of work, CTCA employees also spend their time working in the community through organizations such as Big Brothers Big Sisters, Tulsa Society for the Prevention of Cruelty to Animals, Boy and Girls Club of America, Girl Scouts and the Oklahoma Medical Reserve Corps, as well as volunteering with hospices, indigent care clinics and various medical and professional organizations.
+Outside of work, CTCA employees also spend their time working in the community through organizations such as Street School, Community Food Bank of Eastern Oklahoma, Tulsa SPCA, Habitat for Humanity, Big Brothers Big Sisters and Emergency Infant Services, as well as volunteering with hospices, indigent care clinics and various medical and professional organizations.

 As an organization, it is our desire to live out our core value of team spiritedness not only inside the walls of our hospital but also in the Oklahoma community as a whole.

 To learn how CTCA can partner with your organization, contact us at Community@ctca-hope.com.